 The number of cloth diapers you will need totally depends on how much you plan to cloth diaper (We do cloth during the day and disposables at night and when we go out.)
 It may also change by age; newborns may need more, while older children need less.

-In generally, a solid cloth diaper stash is 15-24 diapers.
+In general, a solid cloth diaper stash is 15-24 diapers.

 Are Cloth Diapers a Good Choice For My Family?